Niiti/HuTouch-AI-Demo/README.md

 #  For developers, AI is still unreliable 😤

-In spite of AI's help, we still see the below issues with AI code or AI assistance:
+In spite of AI's help, we still spend 40% of our effort in boring coding and non- coding tasks.
+Places where our hard earned skills are being wasted:
-- Loses context easily
-- Doesn't work well with existing code
+- Manual effort to create a PRD, or vibe coding
-- Doesn't have great coding standards
+- Fix code generated to have proper coding standards and clean code
-- Works on small code base, so only 5-10% effort is saved
-- Requires too much vibe coding to tailor it to actual project specs
-- Assistance for daily tasks is not personalized
+- Stress out on changes to code that already works on existing app
+- Dig up task info from different tools to identify tasks, write status emails, document daily log
+- Search for most relevant articles/tutorials to elevate skills

 Developers are looking for an end to end or a full-stack solution to help with their immense workload.